FAQ

 28. What is the difference between “Pad Properties” and “Default Pad Properties”?

-29. How to select trace or via under a component for editing?
+29. How to select a trace or via under a component for editing?

 30. How to select one of several intersecting objects (component, shape, etc.)?